Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-index.md

 AXIALunar is a permissionless network and anyone can come along and start using it.

-Those who participated in the AXIACoin sale can claim a proportional amount of LUNAR through the [AXIALunar Claims process][axialunar claims].
+Those who participated in the AXIA sale can claim a proportional amount of LUNAR through the [AXIALunar Claims process][axialunar claims].

 LUNAR used to be publicly available through a highly-frictional faucet, but this has been decommissioned.
-AXIACoin Foundation is considering new ways to distribute LUNAR for people who need LUNAR to build.
+AXIA Foundation is considering new ways to distribute LUNAR for people who need LUNAR to build.

-As a LUNAR holder, you are able to interact with all the features of the AXIALunar network such as staking (i.e. validating or nominating), governance, parachain auctions, basic transfers and everything else.
+As a LUNAR holder, you are able to interact with all the features of the AXIALunar network such as staking (i.e. validating or nominating), governance, allychain auctions, basic transfers and everything else.

 ## Contact